 - Disaster prevention drill with the local community and provision of an open area for a temporary evacuation site

-However, with the Great East Japan Earthquake, which struck in March 2011, circumstances were encountered that far exceeded previous expectations.
-Visits were made to the sales sites in the disaster area and interviews conducted.
-By verifying emergency response activities and assistance programs at the headquarters and local sites from the victims’ perspective, Casio was able to identify various points for improvement.
-These points were reflected in a revised Crisis Management Manual based on the premise of responding to a major earthquake with Tokyo at its epicenter.
+However, in the Great East Japan Earthquake, which struck in March 2011, circumstances were encountered that far exceeded previous expectations.
+Casio used the lessons learned to identify various points for improvement.
+These points were reflected in a largely-revised Crisis Management Manual based on the premise of responding to a major earthquake with Tokyo at its epicenter.
 Casio also produced the Disaster Handbook for the families of its employees to deepen understanding of disaster countermeasures in the home and promote disaster readiness.

 Information system disaster response measures

-In November 2007, Casio's Information System Department received information security management system certification (ISO 27001).
-The aim of applying for certification was to evaluate fulfillment of responsibility by the information system department, which has specialized skills and takes care of information assets for the entire company.
-Since then, Casio has further improved information security and its effectiveness, and continues to implement PDCA cycles for risk reduction activities.
-A certification renewal audit is held every three years.
-With the regular audit conducted in February 2012, the compatibility and effectiveness of Casio’s information security management system was reconfirmed with a certification renewal audit in January 2017.
+Casio's Information Systems Department obtained information security management system (ISO 27001)*2 certification in November 2007.
+The aim of applying for certification was to evaluate fulfillment of responsibility by the department, which takes care of information assets for the entire company.
+Since then, the department has made continual improvements using PDCA cycles.
+The fitness and effectiveness of Casio’s information security management system was reconfirmed with a certification renewal audit in January 2017.
 This included an expansion of information security activities to cover all group companies.

 As a way to help ensure compliance, including respect for human rights, Casio set up a Whistleblower Hotline in April 2006.
 The hotline has been functioning with neutrality and fairness across all of its internal and external contact points.

 Operating on a basis of impartiality, the hotline follows up on all whistleblower reports and consultations, and takes resolute measures against any improper behavior discovered.
 Effort is put into preventing issues before they grow into real problems.

-Export control, or export control security, aims to maintain international peace and security.
+Export control, or security trade control, aims to maintain international peace and security.
 It involves regulations on the export of goods and technology that could be diverted for the development of weapons of mass destruction or other weaponry.
 The regulations are designed to prevent such goods and technology from reaching countries and regions of concern or terrorist organizations.